VaishaliKadam30/Uber-Data/README.md

 # Uber-Data
 #The whole data are from Year 2016¶
-#use this to open this file-https://nbviewer.jupyter.org/
+#use this to open this file